mwunsch/redwood/README.md

 	descendants 	## All of the descendant nodes of this node. depth 			## Integer representing how deep this node is in the tree.
 					## A root node has a depth of 1, its children: 2, etc.
+	height			## The length of this node to its furthest descendant.
+					## A leaf node has a height of 1.
-	unlink			## Detach this node from its parent. prune			## Unlink all of this node's chidren. walk			## Recursively yield every node in this tree to a block view			## Make a fancy string representation of the tree
+	unlink			## Detach this node from its parent. prune			## Unlink all of this node's chidren. graft			## Add a node to this node's children. walk			## Recursively yield every node in this tree to a block view			## Make a fancy string representation of the tree
 					## as seen in the command-line tool